mjrusso/scoot/README.md

 * When Scoot is in the foreground, the icon will render with a fill (see screenshot), to make it clearer that Scoot is currently active.
 (This shouldn't generally be a concern, but it is especially handy when you're in freestyle mode.)
 * Additional options are exposed when clicking on the menu bar icon, including a _help_ menu item — which currently opens this README in the user's default browser.

+Scoot supports multiple displays.
+Scoot is also fully compatible with Spaces (and can be used in conjunction with apps that are running in native fullscreen mode).

 ### Keybindings

 _Not sure what these symbols mean?
 See the [symbol reference][what-are-those-mac-symbols], and [Emacs key notation][emacs-key-notation]._